Can you really learn Spanish on YouTube?

-I know your pain, and that’s why I’ve selected my top eight picks to help you learn Spanish on YouTube.
-They’re all different, but what unites them is their professional approach and presentation, strong teaching skills, and ability to keep you engaged.
+I know your pain, and that’s why I’ve selected my top 22 picks to help you learn Spanish on YouTube in 2020.
+They’re all different, but what unites them is their professional approach and presentation, strong teaching skills and ability to keep you engaged.

 Why Study Spanish on YouTube?

 So you might first be asking: Why should I start with YouTube?